 Click here to read more about what goes into the situation analysis

 HOW TO DO IT: When conducting the secondary research, it is very important to dig deeply to find a wide variety of sources to provide information for this section.
-You’ll want to split this task up among everyone in your agency.
-In addition to data from Simmons Insights, the custom research you conduct and the data from the client, you should include information from annual reports, trade articles, public opinion archives, professional associations, and other information sources where available and appropriate.
-We also have access to proprietary media usage and creative examples you must consult (find it here).
+You’ll want to split this task up among everyone in your agency, as noted in the syllabus.
+In addition to data from Simmons, the custom research you conduct and the data from the client, you should include information from annual reports, trade articles, public opinion archives, professional associations, and other information sources where available and appropriate.

-SUPPLEMENT WITH PRIMARY RESEARCH: You must also conduct some primary research for this section — perhaps one-on-one interviews or a small focus group — and it should be included in the final campaign book.
+SUPPLEMENT WITH PRIMARY RESEARCH: You must also conduct some primary research for this section — perhaps one-on-one interviews, a focus group, or custom survey — and it should be included in the final campaign book.
 Primary research should be treated as additional, proprietary information that only your agency has.
 This means that meaningful primary research findings can provide you an advantage against competing agencies who would not have access to this research, and if it’s done well, it can help you sell your strategy to the experts picking the most effective campaign.

 Here are examples of primary research strategies: